OvalRaptor/VSCodeOnAndroid/README.md

 # How to install:

-1. Install the latest termux application from the GitHub repository and allow notifications.
+1. Install the latest termux application from the GitHub repository and allow Termux notifications.

    https://github.com/termux/termux-app